-Attachment 2 includes reserve summaries from the 2015 Annual Reserve Report for the reserves reviewed.
-Suggested changes to the text are highlighted in red and underlined.
-Strikethrough text to be removed.
+Attachment 2 includes reserve summaries from the 2017 Annual Reserve Report for the reserves reviewed.
+Suggested changes to the text are highlighted in red.
+Strikethrough text is to be removed.

-Attachment 3 includes the list of reserves to be reviewed in 2017.
+Attachment 3 includes the list of reserves to be reviewed in 2019.